Data-driven mode detection and stabilization of unknown switched linear systems: Initialization step

 \begin{theorem}[Conditions for informativity for uniform stabilization] The data $(U_-,X)$ is informative for uniform stabilization by state feedback with decay rate $\lambda$ if and only if there exist $Q\in\R^{n\times n}$, with $Q\succ 0$, $L\in\R^{m\times n}$ and $\beta>0$ such that

 Moreover, the matrices $K:=LQ^{-1}$ and $P:=Q^{-1}$ satisfy~\eqref{eqn:informativity for uniform stabilization}. \end{theorem}

-The proof of Theorem~\ref{thm:common_K} is given in the appendix.
+Theorem~\ref{thm:common_K} can be proven with the same argument as in the proof of \cite[Theorem~5.1.(a)]{HJVW-MKC-JE-HLT:22}, making minor adjustments regarding the stability notion and related steps.
 The characterization given in this result provides the backbone of the initialization step for our controller design.
 As noted in the problem formulation, we have access to measurements of each of the modes in the initialization step.
 We denote the measurements corresponding to mode $i\in\calP$ by $(U_-^i,X^i)$.
 We consider the corresponding matrices $U_-^i$, $X^i$ and a noise model given by~$\Pi^i$.
 Since we are interested in stabilizing the unknown switched system regardless of the switching signal, this implies that, each of the modes must be stabilizable.
 This motivates the following assumption.

 \begin{assumption}[Initialization step] Let $\lambda\in (0,1)$.
 For each mode $i\in\calP$, the data $(U_-^i,X^i)$ is informative for uniform stabilization by state feedback with decay rate $\lambda$. \end{assumption}